coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### 2. Augmentation

-To add more data to the the data set, I created two new datasets starting from the original training dataset, composed by 34799.
+To add more data to the the data set, I created two new datasets starting from the original training dataset, composed by 34799 examples.
 In this way I obtain 34799x3 = 104397 samples in the training dataset.

 ### Keras ImageDataGenerator
 I used the Keras function [ImageDataGenerator](https://keras.io/preprocessing/image/) to generate new images with the following settings: